cbassuarez/spinoza-ethics-logic/README.md

 This compiles the site into `docs/` with both `index.html` and `404.html` to support SPA routing on GitHub Pages.

+### GitHub Pages

+This site deploys from the Vite build output in the `docs/` directory.

+- `npm run build` → generates the production bundle into `docs/`.
+- GitHub Pages should be configured to deploy from the `main` branch and the `/docs` folder.
+- The `Deploy to GitHub Pages` workflow builds `docs/` and publishes it to Pages on pushes to `main`, ensuring the hosted site always uses the compiled bundle.
+- Always run the build before pushing changes that should go live.

 ## Data model

 Structured items are defined by the `EthicsItem` type in `src/data/types.ts`.
 Key fields: